 Generally taken in conjunction with EDU 300.
 Involves 30 hours of observation and participation in area schools.
-Placements occur in two settings in grade levels corresponding to the students' major (early childhood and middle childhood, or middle childhood and early adolescence).
+Placements occur in settings in grade levels corresponding to the students' major (early childhood, andelementary/middle school).
 Students are placed in a school through the Education Department and are formally observed at least once in their placement setting by Education Department personnel.
 Prerequisite: Consent of Department Chair.